 If you want to spice your stream up a little bit, using a heart rate monitor is a great way to do that.

 However, many streamers would like to try something like that, but they don’t know how to set up a heart rate monitor for their viewers to see.

-That’s why we created this simple guide, where we will break down the heart rate monitor setup process.
+That’s why I created this simple guide, where I will break down the heart rate monitor setup process.

 How to Set Up Heart Rate Monitor for Streaming?

 I assume that you have a heart rate monitor for streaming, so this would be the first step.

 Just put the heart rate monitor around your chest and make sure that you don’t feel any discomfort since it can really distract you during streaming.